johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ![6](https://github.com/user-attachments/assets/75a17955-4b1c-4791-a315-c46295182734)

 8. Click "Create" at the top right.
 9. A pop-up to confirm the creation will appear.
 Note the role that will be created.
-Click "Confirm"
+Click "Confirm".

 ![7](https://github.com/user-attachments/assets/74e9bb60-aae5-4fcb-b8c4-136ca471ee93)